helenzhou6/FAC-Notes/precourse.markdown

 		};
 		img.addEventListener('click', clickFunc, false);
 		```
+	* NB: `clickFunc` is passed in rather than `clickFunc()`.
+Because if you add parenthesis to a function you call it, so when that code is hit you are passing the result of the function and not the function itself.
+Also `removeEventListener` expects a reference to same function you added in `addEventListener`.
 * An `Event` object is passed as an argument to handler functions (contains info about the event).
 One of the most useful properties is `target` which contains the DOM node that was clicked (or otherwise manipulated).
 So can add a single event handler to a parent node, then deal with the appropriate node when an event is triggered.
 E.g.:
 	 ```
 	var func = function(e) {